Citrix Adaptive Authentication service

 • It is recommended that you enable email notifications to receive emails about entitlement expiry and disk space usage details.
 For details, see Notifications.

-• Because Adaptive Authentication instance upgrades are managed by Citrix, customers must ensure that there is enough space (minimum of 7 GB) in the VAR directory for the upgrade.
-For details on how to free the space on the VAR directory, see How to free space on the VAR directory for logging issues with a Citrix ADC appliance.
+• Because Adaptive Authentication instance upgrades are managed by Citrix, customers must ensure that there is enough space (a minimum of 7 GB) in the VAR directory for the upgrade.
+For details on how to free the space on the VAR directory, see How to free space on the VAR directory.

 • Do not change the high availability status from ENABLED to STAY PRIMARY or STAY SECONDARY.
 The high availability status must be ENABLED for Adaptive Authentication.